fengjixuchui/AYYWARE-CSGO-2021/README.md

 perfect fix autowall (thanks for Osiris due to some vtable index and some structures)

+2021.5.28
+remove some functions that are outdated

+TODO:
+Support a button that can auto  load the best config for current weapon

 Tips:Only use on Steam, Dont use on 5E, B5, 完美 etc. And faceit(if you are not a Chinese). play with hacks, pls.